“It is the glory of God to conceal a matter; to search out a matter is the glory of kings.” (Proverbs 25:2)

 In our culture and day in age, where the scientific philosophy of naturalism prevails (the belief that only natural things, not supernatural things, exist and operate in the universe), the existence of God is automatically eliminated as a possibility without being given any scientific consideration.
 Interestingly, this naturalistic premise (which forms the foundation of most contemporary science) is actually an opinion and a worldview—not a substantiated, scientific fact.

-Ironically, probably most scientists and individuals who adhere to this naturalistic philosophy would not even consider using their scientific methods to test whether or not the existence of God can be scientifically validated as fact.
+Ironically, many scientists and individuals who adhere to this naturalistic philosophy would likely not even consider using the scientific method to investigate the existence of God.
 Furthermore, even if they tested something supernatural through scientific methods, their presuppositions would not allow them to categorize it as such, for their naturalistic worldview would force them to hypothesize a naturalistic explanation.
 Is this not circular reasoning?

 One must then honestly ask, is this prevalent naturalistic philosophy pure science?
 Shouldn’t science be a search for the truth?
 If it is, then shouldn’t scientists and individuals be open to the possibility of the existence of a supernatural God who performs supernatural works?